Everything we know about HBO's Watchmen series

 Watch all the trailers from San Diego Comic-Con 2019: Scary Stories to Tell in the Dark, Rick and Morty, Picard, The Witcher, Watchmen, It 2, Top Gun 2.
 See them all here!

-Discuss: HBO's Watchmen TV series: Regina King character details, trailer, release date, plot
+Discuss: HBO's Watchmen TV series: Jean Smart playing Silk Spectre, trailer, release date, plot

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.